mhglover/dotfiles/README.md

 # Dotfiles

-My OS X / Ubuntu dotfiles.
+My OS X / Ubuntu / solaris dotfiles - this is a fork of "Cowboy" Ben Alman's awesome set of scripts

 ## Why is this a git repo?